 Activities of the Institute

-The Institute has been organizing a number of foreign policy and national interest related meetings, seminars, workshops and talk programmes.
-The Institute has also been organizing orientation cum briefing programmes for newly appointed Nepalese Ambassadors, Consul-Generals and newly appointed and promoted officials in the MOFA, particularly on foreign relations, foreign policy and diplomacy.
+The Institute has been organizing a number of foreign policy and national interest related meetings, seminars, workshops and talk programs.
+The Institute has also been organizing orientation cum briefing programs for newly appointed Nepalese Ambassadors, Consul-Generals and newly appointed and promoted officials in the MOFA, particularly on foreign relations, foreign policy and diplomacy.

 The Institute has also been engaged in publishing reports, bulletins, journals and research papers.
 At the same time, the Institute has been establishing linkages with similar professional organizations, foreign Governments, INGOs, and NGOs, both domestic and foreign, to not only update and acquire knowledge from them but also strengthen institute-to-institute relations.

 The sources of the funding of the Institute are:

 1. Grant assistance from the Government of Nepal;

 2. Contributions from national individual (s) and organization(s);

 3. Donation from International Organizations, Foreign Governments,

 5. Income from publications and other sources.

 Panel of Experts While carrying out specific projects and programs, the Institute draws support from panels of experts who have considerable expertise, skills and knowledge in diverse disciplines.
 Panels are usually chosen from a group of former Ambassadors, Diplomats, University Professors, Government Officials and other research fellows and other experts within the country and outside both.